Sangeun44/Rhythm_Visualizer_Game/README.md

 These will have to be more randomized

 A button obj has letter, time mark, duration
+The letter is the key that should be pressed.
+Time Mark marks when the key comes up
+Duration is for how long the key lasts.

+I have to work on creating the layout of the buttons into a big mesh so that it can proceed as the program runs.

 demo link: https://sangeun44.github.io/Rhythm_Visualizer_Game/

 # Final Procedural Project
 # Music Visualizer - BTS Super Star/Guitar Hero